Dr. Hunter’s research interests include collaborative writing, digital rhetoric and

 Research and/or Creative Interests

 My research interests are coupled with my teaching interests in digital literacies and collaborative writing.
-My most recent work describes the way contributors to a fan and gamer wiki (Wowwiki/Wowpedia) establish coownership of the texts they produce together and how some contributors disrupt that work by claiming individual ownership.
+My previous work describes the way contributors to a fan and gamer wiki (Wowwiki/Wowpedia) establish coownership of the texts they produce together and how some contributors disrupt that work by claiming individual ownership.
 This work also explores how these contributors develop multiple, shifting, and overlapping identities of readers and writers.

 - Digital Rhetorics & Literacies